leejms/react-native-layerkit/README.md

 8. Click "Build Settings" in Xcode:
 	Add the followindg to "Other Linker Flags": `$inherited`

+9. Rt Click on your project in XCode and select 'Add Files to...'

+10. Add the RNLayerKit.xcodeproj from your node_modules dir

+11. Go to Build Phases and add the libRNLayerKit.a to 'Link Binary With Libraries'

+If you get an error that LayerKit/LayerKit.h (the Pod) cannot be found, add this to your 'Header Search Paths' for RNLayerKit Library: `../../iOS/Pods` (point to your pod dir relative to your node_modules dir)

 ##react-native-layerkit methods
 _var Layer = require('react-native-layerkit');_
 ####connect(appID,callback)